Xaegir/temp-website/content/english/career/design-manager.md

 _Role-specific skills include:_

-* Ambition and grit
-* Hands-on experience with DAOs, NFTs, and DeFi
-* Ability to work with crypto data providers such as Nansen, Nonfungibles, DappRadar, and more.
-Ability to execute data queries to build dashboards via platforms like Dune Analytics.
-* Keen quantitative and analytical thinking - great attention to detail, fact-driven, and pragmatic
-* Ability to work autonomously, operationally, hands-on with platform developments, or shift to synthesizing and presenting complex data
+* Native to social environments and an excellent networker; outgoing and uninhibited
+* Expertise in UI/UX design, graphic design, 3D design, product design, brand design, motion design
+* Operate as a backup production artist
+* Product-focused design
+* Ability to design A/B tests
+* Work with contractors to create brand assets

 **Nice-to-have skills**

-* Consistent ability in uncovering new opportunities that deliver outsized returns
-* Strong financial modeling skills
+* Ability to build a brand and a marketing experience
+* Ability to analyze competitive designs
+* Proven ability to lead teams to achieve results, exercise independent judgment and handle unique situations to accomplish goals in tight time frames

 **Responsibilities**